Meet the forest's inhabitants

 Forest muse

-Welcome to the Sonian Forest.
-This walk starts at the Boitsfort race course, but you can also listen to it anywhere you might be in the forest.
+Welcome to this place with your feet and your ears.
+Welcome to the Sonian forest.
+This walk starts at the Boitsfort racecourse, but you can also listen to it anywhere you might be in the forest.
 There is no specific route to follow.
-You can listen to it while walking a forest path, or you can listen to it sitting on one of the benches you'll find here and there in the forest or along the race course.
+You can listen to it while walking a forest path, or you can listen to it sitting on one of the benches you'll find here and there in the forest or along the racecourse.

+This guided walk is designed for headphones.
+If you listen to it on your phone's speakers, you might disturb the forest's wildlife.
+A bird might take umbrage at the voice of an unknown newcomer speaking through your phone.
 Take the time to adjust the volume of your mobile phone.
 Don't cut yourself off completely from the forest.
 You need to be able to hear my voice, but also to hear a passing bicycle, a crow calling out, or the voice of someone who would like to talk to you.

 Are you ready?
 Then we can start.
 You can press pause at any time to take off your headphones and listen with your naked ear to the forest beating around you before putting your headphones back on and pressing play.